AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ICAEXSequence/Item_1.md

 ICAEXSequence.Item Property (ValueTuple&lt;String, String>)
 ===========================================================
-AutomationML 2.1 APIGets the first CAEX object with a specific attribute value from the sequence of elements
+Gets the first CAEX object with a specific attribute value from the sequence of elements

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)